Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: TaaS: Principles and Core Components

 \subsection{Principles}

-TaaS encapsulates complex trust evaluation operations into a system-level, unified trust evaluation service available to all task owners, enabling autonomous, task-specific trust evaluation and collaborator organization, thereby facilitating effective task completion.
+TaaS encapsulates complex trust evaluation operations into a system-level, unified trust evaluation service available to all task owners, enabling autonomous, need-driven trust evaluation and trust-guided collaborator organization for effective task completion.
 Its core principles can be summarized in three aspects.
-First, by centralizing distributed trust-related data on a reliable third-party server, the system can effectively integrate and leverage data from diverse sources to deliver a more comprehensive and higher-quality trust evaluation service to all task owners, while preserving data privacy through the third-party hosting mechanism.
-Second, TaaS dynamically configures trust evaluation strategies according to specific task requirements as well as the current system capabilities and resource conditions, thereby recommending reliable collaborators tailored to each task.
-Third, based on the trust evaluation results, TaaS dynamically organizes the most suitable collaborators for each task, ensuring effective task completion.
+First, by centralizing distributed semantic trust information on a reliable third-party server, the system can integrate information from diverse sources and provide a more comprehensive trust evaluation service to task owners, while avoiding the need for each task owner to directly query every potential collaborator.
+Second, TaaS interprets task-specific needs and translates them into relevant trust evaluation dimensions, enabling differentiated trust evaluation services for different tasks.
+This prevents tasks with different execution requirements from being evaluated using the same fixed criteria.
+Third, based on the need-dimension trust assessment results, TaaS dynamically organizes suitable collaborators into task-specific collaborative units for effective task completion.